 The fact that we are uniquely designed obviously means that we have unique needs.
 Each of us has 7 fundamental human needs.
 Our needs are part of our design and they are fulfilled when we serve within our sweet spot.
 Yet, to find our calling, we don’t focus on our needs.
 We focus on the needs of others in the world around us.
 In addition to that, I think it’s as if there are certain needs in the world that have our names written on them.
 These needs seem to be beckoning us to come.
 The truth is that as we meet these needs in others, our own needs become met.
 Our calling is found in meeting the needs of others.
 We are called to serve others, not ourselves.

 It’s powerful to realize that needs are part of our design.
 Our 7 fundamental human needs and the needs of others are part of who we are.
 Our needs are met as we meet the needs of others in the world.
 Just as hunger causes us to seek food, our own needs are designed to cause us to look for needs in the world to meet.
 Their needs are the solution to our needs!
 That’s a powerful concept to grasp.
 Our needs aren’t there to cause us to look for charity or help from others.
 Our needs are a reminder that we need to serve others because by serving others, our needs become met.

 You are a work in progress.
 We all are.
-You DESIGN comes from both nature and nurture.
-It comes from both your genes and your environment.
+Our DESIGN comes from both our genes and our environment.
+To use a common scientific expression, our DESIGN comes from both nature and nurture.
+Nature refers to our genes and nurture refers to the environment we grow up in, which determines the experiences we have.
 For example, we know that your disposition or personality is determined by both genetic and environmental influences during your childhood years.
 Interests and passions change with time and experience.
 The things you are interested in change over time.

 Your talents are innate or natural.
 You were born with them.
 However, your experiences and education provide knowledge and skills that can sharpen your talents and gifts.